60-Day Moving Checklist: How to Prepare for Moving Day

 Schedule use of loading dock or street curb permit at the origin and destination

 Some cities require permits to block the street for a moving truck.
 A town we lived in needed a 5-day notice to receive the permit.
-If we didn’t have consent, we were fined more than $600 for blocking traffic.
+We were fined more than $600 for blocking traffic if we didn’t have a permit.
 So planning for loading space is crucial.

-Print out new employers moving policy, if you are relocating for a new job
+Print out new employers moving policy, if you are receiving a stipend for moving from your new job

 Research and schedule a car transporter, if needed